trefx/5s-crate/0.4-DRAFT/index.md

 #### Receiving phase

-Clients receiving a Trusted Workflow Run Crate SHOULD check the BagIt manifest checksums similar to the [Check phase](#check-phase), as well as the status of all the actions specified in this profile before further processing.
+Clients receiving a Five Safes RO-Crate SHOULD check the BagIt manifest checksums similar to the [Check phase](#check-phase), as well as the status of all the actions specified in this profile before further processing.

 It is NOT sufficient for clients to check the publishing AssessAction, as TRE implementations are permitted to expose partial crates which have failed approval phases or which are in pending/execution state.